Owen-Ng/Project-Ceres/README.md

 ### User#

 There are other users who have been created with other levels admin privilege such as Family Admin and Tribe Admin to show how other features of the website will work.
-These users have be designated a user1 - user# with the password user#.
+These users have be designated a user1 - user4 with the password user# where # corresponds to the user number.

 ## How to Use